Fertile Fringes: Population Growth at Protected-Area Edges

 Drafted by Rachel Weisshaar.

-Program Director of Population, Health, and Environment, Population Reference Bureau
+Associate Vice President and Program Director of Population, Health, and Environment, Population Reference Bureau

 Assistant Professor, College of Natural Resources, University of California, Berkeley